How to Organize a Green Event: Tips for Sustainable Planning

 Traditionally, events have been a huge paper-waste.
 Invitations, flyers, event programs, and paper handouts are some of the event materials that typically end up in the trash before an event is even done.
 To achieve sustainability, move towards eliminating paper waste with digital marketing and communications.

 There’s no need to print and mail hundreds or thousands of invitations, today it’s standard practice to send invitation emails for an event.
-Rather printing invitations focus on connecting with attendees via the touchpoints they frequent most; targeted campaigns using email and social media give organizers the opportunity to connect.
+Rather than printing invitations focus on connecting with attendees via the touchpoints they frequent most; targeted campaigns using email and social media give organizers the opportunity to connect.

 Bonus!
 Using email invitations gives you the opportunity to reach out with reminders multiple times to keep your event top of mind.

 Instead of making event-goers haul around folders, booklets, and business cards; use an event app as a one-stop replacement for paper.
-An event app, like those created with Guidebook, will allow you to organize schedules, relevant event materials, as well as encourage increased engagement through personalized schedules and in-app messaging – all while saving paper.
+An event app, like those created with Guidebook, will allow you to organize schedules, and relevant event materials, as well as encourage increased engagement through personalized schedules and in-app messaging – all while saving paper.

 Rather than providing such materials, that will likely end up in the trash, utilize an event app to house all your event materials.
 In addition to your savings and reduced impact on the environment, your attendees will thank you for the added convenience.